Our secondary school

 Everyday languages

-German and English enjoy equal status as everyday languages in our classrooms and as languages of communication throughout our school community.
+German and English enjoy equal status as everyday languages in our classrooms and as means of communication across our entire school community.

-This not only enables our students to be comfortable in at least two languages, but also ensures that they develop into open-minded learners who appreciate and understand different lifestyles and cultures.
+This not only enables our students to navigate confidently in at least two languages, but also helps them grow into open-minded learners who value and understand different ways of life and cultures.

 Bilingual teaching

-In addition to English lessons, the subjects of art, biology, geography, music and sport are often taught in English.
-This means that our students are exposed to a much wider range of vocabulary and terminology, which increases the speed at which they master the language.
+In addition to English lessons, subjects such as Art, Biology, Geography, Music and Physical Education are often taught in English.
+This means that our students are exposed to a much broader range of vocabulary and subject-specific terminology, accelerating the pace at which they master the language.

-Why settle for bilingualism when communication is the key to success in today's world?
+Why stop at being bilingual when communication is the key to success in today’s world?

-At both secondary schools at our Erlenbach and Heilbronn campuses, we therefore also offer courses in French and Spanish, taught mainly by native speakers of these languages.
-Whether bilingual, trilingual or quadrilingual, our focus on language skills gives our students access to a truly global future.
+At both our secondary school campuses in Erlenbach and Heilbronn, we also offer courses in French and Spanish, taught primarily by native speakers of those languages.
+Whether bilingual, trilingual or even quadrilingual, our strong focus on language learning opens doors to a truly global future.

 Isabell Weipert